MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/system.md

   print variableName
   ```

 - VBScript doesn't require any special notation to declare new variables.
-Use the **WScript.Echo** function to return values from [Run VBScript](#runvbscript) actions to Power Automate Desktop.
+Use the **WScript.Echo** function to return values from [Run VBScript](#runvbscript) actions to Power Automate.

   ```
   variableName = "variableValue"